Contact Us

 3. Apply for a visa in a Portuguese consulate in your country of residence.
 Get the visa after about 60 days of processing.

-4. Travel to Portugal and submit a residency application to SEF by appointment.
+4. Travel to Portugal and submit a residency application to the Agency for Integration, Migrations and Asylum of Portugal by appointment.
 You must do it in four months after obtaining a Portugal D2 Visa.

 5. Get your residence permit, immigrate to Portugal and run your business.
-Remember that you must spend at least six months a year in the country to retain residency.
+Remember that you must spend 1.5 consecutive years in the first two years of residency or 16 months in total over two years.

 6. If you have family members who also wish to immigrate, apply for residence for family reunification.